ShashankKumbhare/Fortran/readme.md

     type(vehicle) :: my_vehicle = vehicle("Car","2",250)
     type(car) :: my_car = car("Car","2",250,"Ferrari","blue")

-    print*, "Your Vehicle:"
+    print*, "About your Vehicle:"
     print*, "Your vehicle type: ", my_vehicle%vehicle_type
     print*, "Your vehicle's no. of seats: ", my_vehicle%no_of_seats print*, "Your vehicle's max speed: ", my_vehicle%max_speed, " miles/hour"
     print*, "Your vehicle's milage", my_vehicle%milage(), "miles per litre" print*, ""
-    print*, "Your Car:"
+    print*, "About your Car:"
     print*, "Your car's vehicle type name: ", my_car%vehicle_type print*, "Your car's no. of seats: ", my_car%no_of_seats print*, "Your car's model name: ", my_car%car_model